BenjaminHaos/alexa_pi_a_la_mode_project/docs/README.md

 ## WAT?

-This folder contains files needed for the web demo of the code.
+This folder contains files needed for the applications website.